Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Resampling scenarios

-Thus, roughly, resampling p-value is defined as the fraction of $T_b^*$ not smaller than $T$ (ones are added to the numerator and denominator to avoid null p-value).
-Although p-values based on CP scheme have been used in practice (see e.g. \cite{Tsamardinos2010}) to the best our knowledge, their validity has not has not been established previously. \begin{theorem}(Validity of p-values for CP scheme) If the null hypothesis $H_0: X \indep Y \lvert Z$ holds, then
+Thus, up to ones added to the numerator and the denominator, the resampling p-value is defined as the fraction of $T_b^*$ not smaller than $T$ (ones are added to avoid null p-values).
+Although p-values based on CP scheme have been used in practice (see e.g. \cite{Tsamardinos2010}) to the best of our knowledge, their validity has not been established previously, to the best of our knowledge. \begin{theorem}(Validity of p-values for CP scheme) If the null hypothesis $H_0: X \indep Y \lvert Z$ holds, then

-where $T=T(\mathbf{X}_n, \mathbf{Y}_n, \mathbf{Z}_n)$ and $T_b^* = T(\mathbf{X}_{n,b}^*, \mathbf{Y}_{n,b}^*, \mathbf{Z}_{n,b}^*)$. \end{theorem} The result implies that if the testing procedure rejects $H_0$ when the resampling p-value does not exceed $\alpha$ its level of significance is also controlled at $\alpha$.
-The proof is based on exchangeability of $T,T_1^*,\ldots T_B^*$ and is given in the Appendix.
+where $T=T(\mathbf{X}_n, \mathbf{Y}_n, \mathbf{Z}_n)$ and $T_b^* = T(\mathbf{X}_{n,b}^*, \mathbf{Y}_{n,b}, \mathbf{Z}_{n,b})$. \end{theorem} The result implies that if the testing procedure rejects $H_0$ when the resampling p-value does not exceed $\alpha$ its level of significance is also controlled at $\alpha$.
+The proof is based on exchangeability of $T,T_1^*,\ldots, T_B^*$ and is given in the Appendix.